Posted on Leave a comment

 • Ease of use and consistency

-Many people explore both forms over time to determine what aligns best with their routines.
+Many try both forms over time to determine which aligns best with their routine.

 Responsible Use and Expectations